 My Camera Processing Workflow with PixInsight

-An editing workflow recorded live with tips from changing the shape of stars without Deconvolution to dual frequency processing.
+An editing workflow recorded live with tips from changing the shape of stars without Deconvolution using dual frequency processing.

 In this video I show several of my more advanced techniques.
 Here is what I shared:

 - Using my Autolinear Fit script to balance the colors up front.

 - Dynamic Background Extraction to remove a rather aggressive gradient/vignette.